Trello vs Jira: Which one to choose? (2023)

 Trello and Jira offer only self-help resources and community support for free.
 To be honest, we would expect much more from such widely used apps.

-Trello vs. Jira security 1:1
+Both Trello and Jira take security seriously

 Trello includes 2-factor authentication (2FA) in all plans, all its data is encrypted, and it possesses the following certifications and compliances: